Sierra Chart Does not Support External Service API Components

 Sierra Chart will only be working with external Data or Trading services that provide a connection method which does not involve API components.
 This type of connection method involves a network socket and a standard or somewhat standardized communications protocol over the network socket which is clearly documented.

-The protocols and data formats could be DTC, FIX, Google Protocol Buffers, HTTP, HTTPS, XML, JSON, comma/tab delimited data or nonstandard data in binary/nontext or text format.
+The protocols and data formats could be DTC, FIX, FIX/FAST, Google Protocol Buffers, HTTP, HTTPS, XML, JSON, comma/tab delimited data or nonstandard data in binary/nontext or text format.

 In the case of trading, the only 2 protocols that Sierra Chart will support is FIX or DTC.